Retroist Mac and Me Podcast

 Oh, I found a fun bumper that Peachy put together a few years ago.
 It has a bunch of echo on it, but I think it is fun.
 Although I am over-emoting in my announcing in them.
 Peachy manages to do something with it.
 Curious what people think of this style bumper.

-Music under my story is “Sad Toys.”
+The music under my story is “Sad Toys.”
 Music that closes the show is “Power Closing.”
 Both are by Peachy

 Listening back, I do not regret the cuts.
 It moves much quicker.